Pasadena, Newfoundland and Labrador

 Pasadena (/ˌpæsəˈdiːnə/) is an incorporated town located in census division 5 which is in the western portion of Newfoundland, Canada.
-The community is situated on the shores of Deer Lake at the junction of the North Arm Valley and the Humber Valley.
+The suburban community is situated on the shores of Deer Lake at the junction of the North Arm Valley and the Humber Valley.

 The town was named after Pasadena, California.
 The meaning of the name, according to the municipal website of the Californian town, derives from the Ojibwe (Chippewa) word for "valley".

 History

 The Town of Pasadena formerly consisted of three separate communities: South Brook, Pasadena and Midland.